 - Gender diversity in Tier I cities is higher, with Bengaluru leading the index, the study says.

+Low women representation is a cause of concern for investors.
 According to the 2019 Zinnov-Intel Gender Diversity Survey, gender diversity prioritization and concerted efforts such as return-to-work and women mentoring programs initiated by organizations across India have had a positive impact on gender diversity ratios.

 Women’s representation in corporate India has risen from 21% five years ago to 30% now, with higher representation in non-technical roles (31%) over technical roles (26%), the study conducted by management consulting firm Zinnov, in collaboration with Intel India, showed.
 Only 11% of senior leaders, however, are women, compared to 20% in mid-level positions and 38% in junior roles, it said.